makersacademy/takeaway-challenge/README_LD.md

 * Menu
   * Dishes (itemised as a hash) can be added to the menu (add_to_menu(dish) method)
   * Menu can be viewed (view_menu method)
-  * DEFAULT_MENU constant suppled, access with activate_default_menu method
+  * DEFAULT_MENU constant supplied, access with access_menu method
   * Added a banner for the takeaway cafe: "*** TDD Greasy Spoon ***"

- # Noticed that puts looks better in irb for view_order and view_menu but breaks my tests as nil becomes output

-*TakeawayProcess
-  * Takeaway process gets user inpuut

 **The Customer**
 * Order